 It's important to check with the company you are considering acquiring a system from that either they are an authorised distributor, or have sourced the panels through a local authorised wholesaler.

 In extreme cases, counterfeit or cheaper "no-name" products will be used.
 This can not only prove more costly as the equipment won't be eligible for rebates, but the equipment may not perform as well as established brands and present fire/electrocution hazards through shoddy workmanship.
 Look for proper certifications.
 The 'CE Mark' from Europe alone is worthless in Australia for solar panels as it's a self-certification.
 In the case of solar panels, the safety standard IEC61730 apply, the panel must be classified as Class A modules as well as complying with either IEC61215 or IEC61646, depending on the module technology.

+Not all solar panels are equal.
 While most panels will perform as rated in perfect conditions, poor quality panel performance will drop off dramatically in marginal conditions.
 "No name" panels may also use poor quality sealants that will do the job for the first couple of years, but then after that degrade to a point moisture enters the panel - and there is no easy fix for that situation.

 An item often not closely scrutinised in a solar power system package is the inverter.
 An inverter is the device than converts DC electricity from the panels into AC electricity suitable for use in your home.
 Sometimes a package might have top brand solar panels, but may skimp on the inverter quality in order to maintain an attractive price point.
 A low quality inverter will be inefficient and may have a shorter lifespan.
 Being an expensive item to replace, be sure a good quality inverter is included in your solar power system.

 A good place for consumers to start when offered a PV package is to ask for the brand name for each component and then to research the brand history on the Internet.